 The supporters of the current Streetspace Schemes are determined and desperate to make you believe otherwise.
 The picture they present is:

 - That we are just an anti- cycling group.

 It suits their agenda.
 But it is not true.

 - That we simply want to use our cars as much as possible.

-But more damagingly – in their parody website and a recent onslaught in social media, they are making personal attacks on any of those brave enough to stand up for Chiswick.
+But more damagingly – in their parody website and twitter accounts, they are making personal attacks on any of those individuals and councillors brave enough to stand up for Chiswick.